top of page

 Our Mission

-Empowering the future of advocacy, Student Advocates for Rare Diseases is a one-hundred percent student-run nonprofit based out of Lincoln-Sudbury Regional High School in Massachusetts that is dedicated to cultivating a global network of compassionate and informed student advocates and volunteers of all ages.
+Empowering the future of advocacy, Student Advocates for Rare Diseases is a one-hundred percent student-run 501(c)(3) nonprofit based out of Lincoln-Sudbury Regional High School in Massachusetts that is dedicated to cultivating a global network of compassionate and informed student advocates and volunteers of all ages.
 We strive to raise awareness, send love and support, drive education, and foster inclusive communities–ensuring that the voices of those affected by rare diseases are heard.
 Through innovative initiatives, collaborative partnerships, donations, and unwavering dedication, we support students to be catalysts for positive change to shape a world where rare diseases are understood, supported, and ultimately, overcome.

 What is a rare disease?